ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/alignment.md

 ## Quality Assurance - Mapping statistics as QA/QC.

-**1\.** Once your jobs have finished successfully, use a script of ours, [star_stats.sh](../scripts/star_stats.sh) to collect the alignment stats.
+**1\.** Once your jobs have finished successfully (check the error and out logs like we did in the previous exercise), use a script of ours, [star_stats.sh](../scripts/star_stats.sh) to collect the alignment stats.
 Don't worry about the script's contents at the moment; you'll use very similar commands to create a counts table in the next section.
 For now:

     cd /share/workshop/$USER/rnaseq_example  # We'll run this from the main directory wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/master/scripts/star_stats.sh
     bash star_stats.sh

 **2\.** Transfer summary_alignments.txt to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],